-How to clean a fresh water aquarium quickly and efficiently
+How to clean a fresh water aquarium efficiently

 Cleaning an aquarium without tears

-Many people love to have an aquarium in their house.
-More than half of those with an aquarium hate the cleaning process.
-That is why after much enthusiasm at the beginning, it is usual to see an aquarium that has turned green (if the light is too much) or brown (if the lighting is poor) with the fish causing a small storm whenever they swim close to the gravel.
-This need not be the case.
+Cleaning an aquarium should provide you with as much fun as seeing lively fish swimming about.
 I believe strongly that the water in the aquarium should be so crystal clear that in the absence of another source of water one could readily fill a glass and drink it.
 Honestly!
 If you wouldn’t touch it with your tongue, then your fish should not be living in it.

-The process I will describe assumes that you have an under-gravel filter, which is my favourite.
-In case you have another kind, you may find a way to adapt the method to any other filtration system.
+The process I will describe assumes that you have an under-gravel filter, which is my favorite.
+In case you have another kind, you may find a way to adapt the method your kind of filtration system.

 Caution with electrical gadgets